API Documentation

 Scope-Based Access Control

 API keys can be granted specific scopes that limit what operations they can perform.
 Always follow the principle of least privilege - only grant scopes that are necessary.
+See the API Scopes section for a complete reference.

 ScopeDescriptionEndpoints